Precise Determination of the Long-Time Asymptotics of the Diffusion Spreadability of Two-Phase Media: Discussion and Conclusion

 Our asymptotic fitting scheme can be readily implemented to analyze real data of $\mathscr{s}^{ex}(t)$ obtained from NMR experiments \cite{torquatoDiffusionSpreadabilityProbe2021} and numerical simulations \cite{skolnickSimulatedDiffusionSpreadability2023}, and thus helps characterize microstructures in these realistic and practical cases.
-There are also microstructures of interest requiring specialized fitting functions that are not covered in this work, whose spectral density cannot be expanded as powers of $k$ at the origin.
+There are also microstructures of interest requiring separate considerations that are not fully covered in this work, including those whose spectral density cannot be expanded as powers of $k$ at the origin.
 Examples involve quasicrystalline media due to the dense Bragg peaks in their spectral density \cite{hitin-bialusHyperuniformityClassesQuasiperiodic2024}, and stealthy hyperuniform media characterized by $\tilde{\chi}_{_V}(k)\equiv0$ for $k<K$.
 Disordered stealthy hyperuniform materials have unusual structural characteristics (hidden order at large length scales) and physical properties, including desirable photonic and transport properties \cite{zhangTransportGeometricalTopological2016a,torquatoDisorderedHyperuniformHeterogeneous2016b}.
-Generalizing our asymptotic fitting procedure to these exotic microstructures is an open and intriguing problem for future research.
+Generalizing our asymptotic fitting procedure to these exotic microstructures is an open and intriguing problem.
+Indeed, in future work, we will use our fitting procedure that includes correction terms to estimate the exponent $\alpha$ for quasicrystals, going beyond the use of just the leading term as done in \cite{hitin-bialusHyperuniformityClassesQuasiperiodic2024}.